 When this happens, use the Task Manager to end the installation process, or restart the client PC.
-Then, delete the !sdspk folder in C:\Windows\Temp if present and the contents of the C:\Windows\SysWOW64\SmartDeploy\Source\ directory.
+Then, delete the SD folder in C:\Windows\Temp if present.
 Then, revisit your Application Pack configuration to make sure that you have the correct syntax set in your command line arguments.

 Test your application installation as system.